 Intercalate at LSTM

-You can apply to take an intercalated degree after the third or fourth year of your course.
+You can apply to take an intercalated degree after the third or fourth year of your undergraduate programme.

 We accept intercalation on the following programmes:

 - MSc Humanitarian Studies